 How to Become a Suicide Hotline Volunteer

 Are you looking to become a suicide hotline volunteer?
-While some suicide hotlines, like the National Suicide Prevention Lifeline, are staffed with professional counselors that undergo over 100 hours of training before ever answering a call, many are staffed by trained suicide hotline volunteers.
+While some suicide hotlines, like the National Suicide Prevention Lifeline, are staffed with professional counselors that undergo over 100 hours of training before ever answering a call, many are staffed by trained suicide hotline volunteers who don't have as much training.
 While processes do vary, it is possible for many people to become suicide hotline volunteers either as operators or in other positions.

 Why Volunteer at a Suicide Hotline?
 Who Should Volunteer?